pemukl/AWS-autosetup/README.md

 # AWS-autosetup for DSC102 PA1
 Scripts created in the realms of DSC102 at UCSD.
 Spins up four workers and one scheduler.
 They are also automatically connected in order to form a cluster.
+This is for sure easier with Teraform but our license did not allow the use of Teraform.

 First, clone this repo by executing `git clone git@github.com:pemukl/AWS-autosetup.git` in a terminal.
 Change the directory by running `cd AWS-autosetup`.